gangweiX/IGEV-plusplus/README.md

 ## Comparisons with SOTA methods
 <img src="figures/teaser_v2.png" width="90%">
-\textbf{Left:} Comparisons with state-of-the-art stereo methods across different disparity ranges on the Scene Flow test set.
+Left: Comparisons with state-of-the-art stereo methods across different disparity ranges on the Scene Flow test set.
 Our IGEV++ outperforms previously published methods by a large margin across all disparity ranges.
 Right: Comparisons with state-of-the-art stereo methods on Middlebury and KITTI leaderboards.

 ## Demos